 Living expenses in Italy varies greatly among regions.
 There is a big difference between studying in Milan and Rome and studying in other cities.

 Although the living expenses of each student or person can be very different based on the needs, the living expenses of an average student can be between 500 and 1000 euros per month.

 Accommodation Opportunities While Studying in Italy

-International students in most master’s programs can initially take advantage of the accommodation provided by the university.
+International students enrolled in most master’s programs can initially take advantage of the accommodation provided by the university.
 In fact, this is a very effective way to get used to your university environment, social life and education program.
 After settling in, you may want to move into your own house or flat and share an apartment with your friends.

-Accommodation costs in Italy vary by region, type of room (single or double) and any benefits you can access.
+Accommodation costs in Italy vary by region, type of room (single or double) and any facilities you can access.
 Fill in our application form, and we will choose the most suitable residence option for you, according to your needs, together with our teammates in Italy.

 Application Criteria and Documents for Master Education in Italy

 If you have graduated, undergraduate diploma and transcript.
 If you have not graduated, only a transcript is needed.